 Removing the bark

-Sometimes there is a discrete layer of barks that are too small to cut with a spud.
+Sometimes there is a discrete layer of barks too small to cut with a spud.
 Slipping the beveled edge of the bark spud beneath the bark can be the simplest method.
 Push against the handle so that the bark peels away from the wood.

 Carving out specific designs